-A copy of the amended Code is furnished as an exhibit to this Form 8-K. The Code will be posted when it becomes effective on the corporate governance page of the Company's website at www.wellsfargo.com/about/corporate/governance.
+A copy of the amended Code is included as an exhibit to this Form 8-K and is posted on the corporate governance page of the Company's website at www.wellsfargo.com/about/corporate/governance.

 Item 9.01.
 Financial Statements and Exhibits.